ebezzam/slm-controller/README.md

 ### Holoeye SLM

 This script controls the [Holoeye LC 2012](https://holoeye.com/lc-2012-spatial-light-modulator/) SLM.
-It either allows to show an image specified by its path or a random pattern.
+Here too, it either allows to show an image specified by its path or a random pattern.
 Note that only monochrome values are supported by this SLM.
 A flag allows to define how the aspect ratio is handled.
-A float argument permits to set the time how long the pattern is shown.
+Another float argument permits to set the time how long the pattern is shown.

 <!-- TODO needed for CITL, add to other SLMs too? -->